 Join us on the longest and most adventurous of the European sailing legs.
 Fifteen days of sailing, crossing the Bay of Biscay as we head south towards Lisbon and later the Mediterranean.
 A sail to cross off the bucket list!

 Become a volunteer on Götheborg of Sweden

-Götheborg of Sweden is a living ship, brimming with history to be told.
+Götheborg is a living ship, brimming with history to be told.
 Since the construction of the ship, we have rediscovered knowledge and expertise on how an 18th-century ship is built, sailed, and maintained.
 We are extremely pleased that the ship will now sail again for the coming two years, so if you are interested in becoming part of our voyage and the caring of our ship we really would like to hear from you.